Stefan-Markov/Motorious/README.md

 - Spring Events
 - Spring AOP
 - Mapping library - Model mapper
-- Data validation - frondend and backend
+- Data validation - frontend and backend
 - Custom validator
 - Using layers with multiple layouts
 - Testing - unit test and integration tests for some of the controllers using mocking - 80% coverage